Resources

 25 years/ 75 years or whole life

-How to choose the best Term Plan
+How to Choose the Best Term Plan?

 • Analyse your income: The premiums paid towards Term Insurance should not come at the cost of an overbearing financial burden.
 It is prudent to make investments according to one’s income.
 A clear idea of one’s income can help determine what portion can be paid towards an insurance plan in the long run.

 • Claim settlement ratio: The choice of the insurance company should be selected based on the number of claims it settles in a year.
 This is where the claim settlement ratio comes into play.
-It signifies a ratio of claims paid out to the total number of claims filed in a year.
+It signifies a ratio of claims paid to the total number of claims filed in a year.
 Therefore, a higher ratio means that it will be easier for the dependents to receive payouts in the event of the demise of the policyholder.

-• Analyse the life stage: Age is a significant driver in deciding a Term Plan.
+• Analyse the life stage: Age is a significant factor in deciding a Term Plan.
 Young or middle ages come with more responsibility towards one’s dependents.
 Early investment in a Term Plan is a better choice as it provides more benefits and costs less.

 • Cost of premium: The cost of the premium should not overwhelm the policyholder.